- Map to the Cabin

 Where: Bordner Cabin—Take Route 72 north from the City of Lebanon.
 Continue north through the Lickdale intersection past Swift Trucking.

-- Due to replacement of the County Bridge, this approach may be closed during the summer of 2019.
-At the next intersection, turn right onto Monroe Valley Road (towards the golf course), then left onto Old State Road to Swatara State Park, under the Route 81 bridges to the Appalachian Trail/Waterville bridge ( a total of 2.7 miles).
-Park, and hike, bike, ski, or horseback ride another 2.6 miles past the Appalachian Trail Bridge toward Schuykill County.
-The cabin lane is on your right.
+- At the next intersection, turn right onto Monroe Valley Road (towards the golf course), then left onto Old State Road to Swatara State Park, under the Route 81 bridges to the Appalachian Trail/Waterville bridge ( a total of 2.7 miles).
+Park, and hike, bike, ski, or horseback ride another 2.6 miles north past the Appalachian Trail Bridge toward Schuykill County.
+The cabin lane is on your right just past Rattling Run, which is the second creek; the first creek is alongside the Sand Siding crossing on the new “C” bridge.

 - From Swopes Valley Road, hike on the Rail Trail (Old State Road/Bear Hole Trail) about 2.5 miles toward Lebanon.
 After the electricity lines stop, the lane to the Bordner Cabin is on your left.
 Look for large stones just past the driveway, and Rattling Run, which passes through culverts under the road.